ikikika/learning/mfe/readme.md

     - No shared state
     - Shared libraries through MF is ok

-### 2. NEar-zero coupling between container and child apps
+### 2. Near-zero coupling between container and child apps

     - Container shouldn't assume that a child is using a particular framework
     - Any necessary communication to be done with callbacks or simple events